 We’re prototyping tools to allow our scientists to dive with ease into multidimensional data.

 Our Senior Software Engineer Emma Krantz and her colleagues are working on two versions of a tool called Ocean Explorer.

 This tool aims to bring a greater resolution to the study of dynamic ocean variables, which will help to reduce the barriers between scientists and their data.

 “What we’re trying to do is move from data visualisations, which are the equivalent of 2D CT scans, to something like an MRI of the ocean," Emma said.

-Program lead Viveka Weiley[Link will open in a new window] said the team is exploring how the tool could benefit other scientific domains.
+Design Thinking Expert Viveka Weiley said the team is also exploring how Ocean Explorer could benefit other scientific domains.